Naming genetic conditions

 A geographic area (for example, familial Mediterranean fever, which occurs mainly in populations bordering the Mediterranean Sea); or

-The name of a patient or family with the condition (for example, amyotrophic lateral sclerosis, which is also called Lou Gehrig disease after the famous baseball player who had the condition).
+The name of a patient or family with the condition (for example, amyotrophic lateral sclerosis is often called Lou Gehrig disease after the famous baseball player who was diagnosed with the condition).

 The HUGO Gene Nomenclature Committee (HGNC) designates an official name and symbol (an abbreviation of the name) for each known human gene.
-Some official gene names include additional information in parentheses, such as related genetic conditions, subtypes of a condition, or inheritance pattern.
-The HGNC is a non-profit organization funded by the U.K. Medical Research Council and the U.S. National Institutes of Health.
-The Committee has named more than 13,000 of the estimated 20,000 to 25,000 genes in the human genome
+The HGNC is a nonprofit organization funded by the U.S. National Human Genome Research Institute and the UK's Wellcome Trust.
+The Committee has named more than 19,000 of the estimated 20,000 to 25,000 protein-coding genes in the human genome.

-During the research process, genes often acquire several alternate names and symbols.
-Different researchers investigating the same gene may each give the gene a different name, which can cause confusion.
-The HGNC assigns a unique name and symbol to each human gene, which allows effective organization of genes in large databanks, aiding the advancement of research.
+During the research process, genes often acquire several alternate names and symbols from researchers investigating the same gene.
+To resolve this confusion, the HGNC assigns a unique name and symbol to each human gene, which allows effective organization of genes in large databanks, aiding the advancement of research.
 For specific information about how genes are named, refer to the HGNC's Guidelines for Human Gene Nomenclature.